cseanburns/semantic_web_development/src/3e-responsive-layouts-with-flexbox-and-grid.md

-# Responsive Layouts with Flexbox and Grid
+# Responsive Layouts with Flexbox

 ## Introduction

 Responsive design is of fundamental importance to the web.
 Since smartphones were introduced in 2007, smartphone browsers have increasingly become the dominant way to interact with the web.
 As a result of this trend in user behavior, search engines prioritize a smartphone-first web.
 Google, for example, stopped [indexing sites that are not mobile accessible][mobile_google] as of July 2024.
 This means that if your website isn't responsive, i.e., it doesn't collapse into a single column in mobile view, then it will eventually now show up in Google searches.